Skip to Content

 Memory 2 GB x maxReplicas Available memory allocated to the Kubernetes cluster

-5. In the example Docker Kubernetes system shown below (a macOS computer with 6 cores—labelled CPUs in the Docker UI—and 16 GB of memory allocated to Docker) you could run at most 7 Docker Private Agents.
+5. In the example Docker Kubernetes system shown below (a macOS computer with 6 cores—labelled CPUs in the Docker UI—and 16 GB of memory allocated to Docker) you could run at most 7 Docker private agents.
 Eight agents would require 2 cores and 16 GB of memory, using all the available memory.
-However, as Kubernetes itself runs some containers on the same Docker runtime (known as Kubernetes in Docker), allow at minimum headroom of one core and a portion of the memory rather than dedicating all of the resources available to the Agent Group:
+However, as Kubernetes itself runs some containers on the same Docker runtime (known as Kubernetes in Docker), allow at minimum headroom of one core and a portion of the memory rather than dedicating all of the resources available to the agent group:

 attachment